-In this unit, students use observations to understand what animals and plants need to survive.
+In this unit, students use observations to understand what animals need to survive.
 Students explore how animals need things to eat and a safe place to live.
-They also investigate the needs of plants and how those might be different from the needs of animals.

 Kindergarten Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Why do woodpeckers peck wood?
-K-LS1-1 Animal Needs: Food All animals need to find food in order to survive.
-They go about finding food in different ways, but all animals have this need in common.
+K-LS1-1 Animal Needs: Food about finding food in different ways, but all animals have this need in common.
 Knowing that animals have this need can help you find animals where you live, as well as help you make sense of their behaviors.
-DCIs: LS1.C Students obtain information through observations of different animal behaviors.
-They use evidence from their observations to argue for their explanation of why animals are acting in these ways.
-Students act out the behaviors of different animals.
-Students study animal behaviors to identify the pattern that all animals have behaviors that include seeking out food to survive.
-Lesson 2 Read-Along Where do animals live?
-K-ESS3-1 Animal Needs: Shelter Living things need food, water, shelter, and many other resources to survive!
-All living things live in places that provide the needs they have to survive.
-Not all living things live in a house, like humans do.
-Animals live in many different types of homes close to their resources.
-DCIs: ESS3.A how different animal homes are built.
-They Students identify the pattern that all living things live where their needs are met.
+They use evidence from their observations to argue for their explanation of why animals are Students study animal behaviors to identify the pattern that all animals have behaviors that include seeking out food to survive.
+Where do animals live?
+K-ESS3-1 Animal Needs: Shelter live in a house, like humans do.
+Animals live in many different types of homes close to their resources Students obtain information through media about how different animal homes are built.
+They communicate this information in order to Students identify the pattern that all living things live where their needs are met.
 They recognize that plants, animals, and their surroundings make up a system as parts that work together.
 Lesson 3 How can you find animals in the woods?
-K-LS1-1 Animal Needs: Safety All animals need to find safety (protection) in order to survive.
-They go about finding safety in different ways, but all animals have this need in common.
+K-LS1-1 Animal Needs: Safety all animals have this need in common.
 Knowing that animals have this need can help you find animals where you live, as well as help you make sense of their behaviors.
-DCIs: Extends LS1.C Students obtain information through observations of different animal behaviors.
-They use evidence from their observations to argue for why animals are acting in these ways.
-Students act out the behaviors of different animals.
-Students study animal behaviors to identify the pattern that all animals have the behavior seeking out safety to survive.
+They use evidence from their observations to Students study animal behaviors to identify the pattern that all animals have the behavior seeking out safety to survive.
+Lesson 4 Read-Along How do animals make their home in the forest?
+All living things need food and safety to survive.
+Animals can't always find shelter or something to eat lying around, so they have to change their environment to meet their needs.
+Animals change the environment in many ways they dig for food, build homes, create hiding spots, and much more! live around them and what their homes are like.
+Students begin to recognize that plants, animals, and their surroundings make up a system as parts that work together.

-Plant & Animal Secrets (6-9 weeks)
+Plant Secrets (3-6 weeks)

-Plant and Animal Needs
+Plant Needs